vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ## Error: Lock file is already being held

-This error message shows in the logs in the case of a failed backup job.
-It means that the VM’s folder is already used by a process.
+This error message appears in the logs in some instances of a failed backup job.
+It means that the VM’s folder on the remote is already used by a process.
 This could be:
-- another backup job,
+- another backup job
-- a merge process on the Virtual Hard Disk (VHD).
+- a merge process on the Virtual Hard Disk (VHD)

-To solve the issue, we recommend you to:
+To solve this issue, we recommend that you:
-- wait until the other backup job is completed/the merge process is done.
+- wait until the other backup job is completed/the merge process is done
-- make sure your remote storage is not being overworked.
+- make sure your remote storage is not being overworked